delfick/harpoon/docs/docs/functionality.rst

 Harpoon supports authentication for registries via plain credentials, Kms encrypted credentials or via a "slip" in an S3 bucket.

+.. note:: kms and slip authentication require you install boto3 in your environment.
+Since version 0.14.4, this is not installed by default

 It also supports the Google Container registry if you have run ``gcloud auth configure-docker`` (https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker)